AudioKit/ROMPlayer/README.md

 ![AK Sample Player](https://i.imgur.com/8FiDeJH.png)

-In this repo, I've included four simple instruments I sampled from my TX81z.
+In this repo, I've included four preset sounds I sampled from my TX81z hardware FM synthesizer using the sampling software [SampleRobot](http://www.samplerobot.com).
 The LoTine81z sound includes 3 velocity layers.
-The other sounds include a few samples to demonstrate the sounds without bloating the repo size.
+The other sounds include a few samples to demonstrate the sounds while keeping the repo size tight.

 You are free to use the instruments included in this repo as you see fit- In a game, music app, or just for whatever.
 It would be cool if you didn't resell them.

+AKSampler reads `.wv` files compressed using the open-source [Wavpack](http://www.wavpack.com) software.
+On the Mac, you must first install the Wavpack command-line tools.
+Then you can use the following Python 2 script to compress a whole folder-full of `.wav` files.
+See this excellent [documentation](https://github.com/AudioKit/AudioKit/blob/v4.2/Documentation/PreparingSampleSets.md) by Shane Dunne for more info on preparing samples.

 ## Using Samples